sebastienros/fluid/README.md

 #### Registering custom tags

-When using the MVC View engine, custom tags can be added to the parser.
+When using the MVC View engine, custom tags can still be added to the parser.
 Refer to [this section](https://github.com/sebastienros/fluid#registering-a-custom-tag) on how to create custom tags.

 It is recommended to create a custom class inheriting from `FluidViewParser`, and to customize the tags in the constructor of this new class.
 This class can then be registered as the default parser for the MVC view engine.